 interaction are important in holding together the secondary and

-dipole-induced dipole (Van der Waals) < permanent dipole-permanent
+dipole-induced dipole (Van der Waals) intermolecular attractive forces,

-Examples are briefly described below AND comments added on how these
+Examples are described in detail below AND comments added on how these

 interactions may be changed to affect enzyme function and efficiency